techquila/Wagtail-Boilerplate/Client-Project/README.md

 # Client-Project

-A short description of the project.
+A fully featured, production ready, dockerized instance of Wagtail CMS, ready to customize for your latest restaurant customer.

 ## Index